The Lab Online is self-paced. You have six months from the time you sign up to do the six sessions.

-6 Week Cycles from 7-9:30 pm on Tuesday Evenings in San Francisco's Pacific Heights.
+The Lab Live offers 6 Week Cycles from 7-9:30 pm on Tuesday evenings in San Francisco's Pacific Heights.
+Stay tuned for Fall 2021 Dates.

-I started The Lab a few years ago in response to a frequent question: "When are you going to teach a private writing class?"
+I started The Lab Live more than ten years ago in response to a frequent question: "When are you going to teach a private writing class?"

-Friends and word enthusiasts with 9-5 jobs as well as artists in other disciplines also expressed interest in a non-academic place they could go and write.
-Not for the goal of publishing a book, necessarily, but to explore creative writing as a personal form of artistic expression.
+Friends and word enthusiasts with 9-5 jobs as well as artists in other disciplines also expressed interest in a non-academic place (virtual or live) they could go and write.
+Not for the goal of publishing a book, necessarily, though some do, but to explore creative writing as a personal form of artistic expression.

 These people know me.
 They know that I'm not a traditionalist.
 Nor am I interested in the old-school workshop method whereby the loudest member of a group tells an individual how they should make something they've written better.
 I also didn't want to come and lecture to people about what "is" and "isn't" fiction and memoir.
 So I kept thinking about it what I could offer that would be completely unique and stimulating in a city with so many choices for writers.